Implementation of the left-right symmetric model in FeynRules: Notation and adjustable (external) parameters

-The MLRSM input parameters and the corresponding symbols in the model file are collected in Table \ref{tab:parameters} (following the notation in Ref.\cite{polish}).
-The list of adjustable parameters in the model file is given in Table \ref{tab:adjustable}.
-Adjustment of other parameters in the file is of course possible, but consistency should be kept.
-For example, one can set the numeric value of \verb+MW2+ instead of \verb+nuR+, but then consistency of the model requires setting also \verb#nuR=MW2/MW*Sqrt[(k1^2+k2^2)/2]#.
+The MLRSM input parameters and the corresponding symbols in the model file are collected in Table \ref{tab:parameters} (following the notation in \cite{gluza}), while the list of the adjustable external parameters in the model file is given in Table \ref{tab:adjustable}. \begin{footnotesize} \end{footnotesize}